Former CEO Richard J.J. Sullivan, Jr.: Keeping the Faith at Catholic Health Services of Long Island

 Richard J.J.
-Sullivan, Jr., has served as president and CEO of Catholic Health Services of Long Island, a Rockville Centre, N.Y.-based comprehensive system comprised of six hospitals, three nursing homes, a regional home care and hospice network and community-based agency, since December 2012.
+Sullivan, Jr., served as president and CEO of Catholic Health Services of Long Island, a Rockville Centre, N.Y.-based comprehensive system comprised of six hospitals, three nursing homes, a regional home care and hospice network and community-based agency, from December 2012 through June 2013.

 Even though he became CEO just recently, Mr. Sullivan's links to CHS of Long Island are deep.
 He served on the board for more than 10 years and, when the previous president and CEO retired, Mr. Sullivan was nominated and confirmed as executive chairman until a successor could be found to lead the system.
 In this unpaid role, Mr. Sullivan served as chief executive of CHS from July 2011 until April 2012.
 Mr. Sullivan has also held leadership positions in the governance of Good Samaritan Hospital Medical Center and Our Lady of Consolation Nursing and Rehabilitative Care Center, both members of CHS of Long Island in West Islip, N.Y.